 - multicast: The thread that generates heartbeats sleeps for 100 HZ after sending the last heartbeat and before starting on the next.
 This field contains the maximum time in HZ between the start and end of that sleep.
 A value substantially larger than 100 indicates a problem getting the thread scheduled; for example, when something else on the node is taking all CPU resources. - monitor: The maximum time in HZ for the heartbeat thread to do its sleep and send its heartbeat.
 That is, it contains the value for multicast plus the time it takes to send the heartbeat.
 If this value is substantially higher than 100 but multicast is not, it suggests a problem in acquiring resources to send a heartbeat, such as a memory shortage. - gen\hist: A histogram showing the number of heartbeats generated within each interval.
 There are 6 buckets tracking each of the first 5 seconds (anything over 5 seconds goes into the 6th bucket). - hb\stats: Histograms for heartbeats received.
-There is one histogram for each node in the cluster.

-- seq\stats: Number of consecutive incoming heartbeats that do not have consecutive sequence numbers.
+There is one histogram for each node in the cluster. - seq\stats: Number of consecutive incoming heartbeats that do not have consecutive sequence numbers.
 There is one field for each node.
-A nonzero value indicates a lost heartbeat message. - overdue: Time when an overdue heartbeat is noticed.
+A nonzero value indicates a lost heartbeat message.

+- overdue: Time when an overdue heartbeat is noticed.
 There is one field per node. - rescues: Number of heartbeats from a node that are overdue but CXFS message traffic has been received within the timeout period. - alive\small: Number of times a heartbeat message arrived that was too small, (that is, contained too few bytes). - alive\big: Number of times a heartbeat arrived that was too large. - invalid\cell: Number of heartbeats received from nodes that are not defined in the cluster - invalid\cluster: Number of heartbeats received with the wrong cluster ID - wrong\ipaddr: Number of heartbeats received with an IP address that does not match the IP address configured for the node ID - not\configured: Number of heartbeats received from nodes that are not defined in the cluster - unknown: Number of heartbeats from nodes that have not received the local node's heartbeat

-Migration from an IRIX Cluster to a Linux Cluster
+Migration from an IRIX Cluster to an SGI ProPack Cluster

-CXFS supports a running cluster with a single type of operating system for administration nodes: either all IRIX or all Linux.
-To migrate from an IRIX cluster to a Linux cluster, do the following:
+CXFS supports a running cluster with a single type of operating system for administration nodes: either all IRIX or all SGI ProPack.
+To migrate from an IRIX cluster to an SGI ProPack cluster, follow the instruction in this chapter.
+You should also be aware the differences between basic IRIX and Linux system administration.
+See "Be Aware of the Differences Between IRIX and Linux System Administration" on page 151.

 Note: The following procedure assumes that the filesystems in the cluster you want to migrate do not have block sizes greater than the system page size and that they are not real-time filesystems.
-These types of filesystems are supported on IRIX but not on Linux.
+These types of filesystems are supported on IRIX but not on SGI ProPack.

-The example in this chapter begins with a cluster named performance having a two IRIX server-capable nodes named rum and snake and a Solaris client-only node named ray:
+The example in this chapter uses cmgr, but you could perform a similar procedure using cxfs\admin or the GUI.
+The example begins with a cluster named performance having a two IRIX server-capable nodes named rum and snake and a Solaris client-only node named ray: